anakin4747/frank/README.md

+Next steps:
+- just get it to boot on the new laptop and develop on the current one
+- figure out what if you need an initramfs for the kernel to be able to access the device the rootfs is on
+- figure out how to write it directly to the on board storage like how sd-installer does
+- once you have it reliably booting on the new laptop then customize to the point you are productive and switch over the second laptop.

 TODO:
  - add the build system as a recipe
    - Since I want to be able to use the same machine for building and testing I